Royal Caribbean Looks to Florida for Harmony Godmother

 Harmony of the Seas may have already been in service in the Mediterranean since May, but she’s still lacking one very important thing: a godmother.

-Harmony will be making her debut in the United States this November when she arrives in her new home, Port Everglades.
-To celebrate, Royal Caribbean is partnering with southern Florida ABC affiliate Local 10 to look locally for a woman who’s inspiring the next generation to dream big, think differently, and challenge the status quo.
-They’ve launched a contest to find such a woman, and name her godmother of the world’s largest cruise ship.
+Harmony will debut in the United States this November when she arrives in her new home, Port Everglades.
+To celebrate, Royal Caribbean is partnering with southern Florida ABC affiliate Local 10 to look locally for a woman inspiring the next generation to dream big, think differently, and challenge the status quo.
+They’ve launched a contest to find such a woman and name her godmother of the world’s largest cruise ship.

 The contest is open to volunteers, full and part-time employees of a school or educational organization in Miami-Dade Country, Broward County, or Palm Beach County.
 Entries are accepted until September 23, 2016.
 For more details, visit the link mentioned above.